Osprey (Yr6) 2024 - 2025

 Curriculum Information -

-The information above outlines the topics that are covered in UKS2 during the Spring term.
+The information above outlines the topics that are covered in UKS2 during the Autumn term.
 If you wish to support your child explore some of these topics then please encourage them to borrow books from the library, find and read articles relating to the topics or visit local museums and places of interest.
 The children will hopefully enjoy these topics and will return home to share the information they have learnt with their parents.

 English